nipreps/dmriprep/CONTRIBUTING.md

 and we're excited to have you join!
 Most of our discussions will take place on open [issues][link_issues].

-We also encourage users to report any difficulties they encounter on [NeuroStars][link_stars], a community platform for discussing neuroimaging.
+We also encourage users to report any difficulties they encounter on [NeuroStars][link_neurostars], a community platform for discussing neuroimaging.

 We actively monitor both spaces and look forward to hearing from you in either venue!